♦ Contents: ♦ About The Works ♦ Plot ♦ About this site ♦ Credits ♦

 In February 2021 I made a wiki for it on Fandom.com, but it was deleted for inactivity in early 2022.
 Now I'm here to make my own website without that threat of deletion. ::-]

-Other than this website I also have my own art portfolio site!
-It's linked on the front page.
+Other than this website I also have my own art portfolio site, linked at the button below.

 Material from various official sites & videos includes: the favicon, "The Works" logo (& gif), the side images of Clyde, Ipso, Bulldog, and Panzer; any thumbnails shared on the "Characters" page.